Santa Fe, New Mexico: Education

 The city's institutions of higher education include St. John's College, a liberal arts college; the Institute of American Indian Arts, a tribal college for Native American arts; Southwestern College, a graduate school for counseling and art therapy; and Santa Fe Community College.

-The city has seven private college preparatory high schools: Santa Fe Waldorf School, St. Michael's High School, Desert Academy, New Mexico School for the Deaf, Santa Fe Secondary School, Santa Fe Preparatory School,Mandela International Magnet School, and the Academy for Technology and the Classics.
+The city has four private college preparatory high schools: St. Michael's High School, New Mexico School for the Deaf, Santa Fe Secondary School, and Santa Fe Preparatory School.
+The Academy for Technology and the Classics is the one charter school.
 The Santa Fe Indian School is an off-reservation school for Native Americans.
 Santa Fe is also the location of the New Mexico School for the Arts, a public-private partnership, arts-focused high school.
 The city has many private elementary schools as well, including Little Earth School, Santa Fe International Elementary School, Rio Grande School, Desert Montessori School, La Mariposa Montessori, The Tara School, Fayette Street Academy, The Santa Fe Girls' School, The Academy for the Love of Learning, and Santa Fe School for the Arts and Sciences.